Full Day Intensive Sessions

 - Evaluate practically their culture of care using ‘Inspiring’ — The Butterfly Household Model of Care 70 Point Checklist.

-- Evidence from DCMs CEO of his previous experience as a care provider creating Butterfly Homes in Australia.
+- Understand evidence from DCMs CEO of his previous experience as a care provider creating Butterfly Homes in Australia.

 - Engage with colleagues from the first pioneering and successful US Butterfly Home, Park Springs in Atlanta.